TheOdinProject/curriculum/rails_programming/introduction_to_rails/project_feet_wet.md

 </div>

 ### Student Solutions
 Send us your solution by editing this [file](https://github.com/TheOdinProject/curriculum/blob/master/rails_programming/introduction_to_rails/project_feet_wet.md) so we can show others!
-Submit a link to the Github repository with your files in it here using any of the methods listed on the [contributing page](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md).
+Submit a link to the Github repo with your files in it here using any of the methods listed on the [contributing page](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md).

-Submit your solution for the Ruby on Rails tutorial chapter 2, make sure it is in a repository that you will not overwrite when we move onto chapter 3 (which starts a new app).
+Submit your solution for the Ruby on Rails tutorial chapter 2, make sure it's in a repository that you won't overwrite when we move onto chapter 3 (which starts a new app).

 <details markdown="block">
   <summary> Show Student Solutions </summary>

 * Add your solution below this line!
-<<<<<<< HEAD
 * [Paulo Felipe Souza](https://github.com/Pauloparakleto/toy_app) - [Heroku](https://protected-woodland-57701.herokuapp.com/)
 * [David Auza's and Luis Novoa's Solution](https://github.com/luis-novoa/rails_toy_app) - [Heroku](https://shrouded-island-61851.herokuapp.com/)
 * [Andrew Huntington's Solution](https://github.com/AndrewHuntington/toy_app) - [Heroku](https://toy-app-54058.herokuapp.com/)